Sir Richard Hughes, 1st Baronet: Command

-Hughes was then given command of a small squadron off the coast of Italy, with which he protected trade and convoys going along the coast in support of the allied armies on land.
+Hughes was given command of a small squadron off the coast of Italy, with which he protected trade and convoys going along the coast in support of the allied armies on land.
 On 18 August Hughes was moved to another ship of the fleet, the 70-gun ship of the line HMS Essex, which he left on 25 October 1748 when she was put in for a refit.
 His next command came on 10 January 1753 when he was given the newly recommissioned 64-gun ship of the line HMS Fougueux, a captured French vessel.
+Fougueux was stationed as the guardship at Portsmouth and was Hughes's last ship command.

+Commissioner

+On 12 February 1754 Hughes was appointed as the Resident Commissioner at Portsmouth upon the retirement of his father from that same position.
+The historian Daniel A. Baugh suggests that Hughes only embarked on a career at sea in order to qualify to eventually succeed his father at Portsmouth, comparing the Hughes family with the similar career paths of Sir Richard Haddock and his son Richard Haddock, both serving as Comptroller of the Navy.

-Fougueux was stationed as the guardship at Portsmouth and was Hughes' last command of a ship in the navy, because on 12 February 1754 he was appointed as the Resident Commissioner at Portsmouth upon the retirement of his father from that same position.
-He continued there, highly successfully, until he retired from the navy, still a captain, on 25 August 1773.
-On 17 July of that year, just before he left his position, Hughes hosted King George III at a visit of his dockyard and in reward for this service of "great magnificence" he was made a baronet.
-He was given a pension of £500 a year and subsequently died at Southampton on 23 September 1779, aged 71.
+Hughes continued at Portsmouth, highly successfully, until he retired from the navy, still a captain, on 25 August 1773.
+On 17 July that year, Hughes hosted George III at a visit of the dockyard and in reward for this service of "great magnificence" he was made a baronet.
+In retirement he was given a pension of £500 a year, dying at Southampton on 23 September 1779, aged 71.